CristiGuijarro/CristiGuijarro/README.md

 🌱 I’m currently learning everything I can!
 👯 I’m looking to collaborate on open source evolutionary genomics projects

-### Summary Background

-I have covered many Bioinformatics areas, both niche and broad.
-Currently I work with human data, but more generically I am a bioinformatics software developer, and my roots and favourites land me in comparative genomics, particularly with regards to evolution in all of the tree of life

 ### Skills

 <div style="display: flex;">